tdavis6/guiWhiteElephantNumberDistributer/README.md

 Python program to help distribute White Elephant numbers.
 Collects participants, assigns numbers, and notifies everyone of their number via an email.
-An additional email will be sent to the first participant registered containing the number for everyone in the database.
+An additional email will be sent to the first participant registered containing the number for everyone in the database, in the correct numerical order.

 ## Details